 It is a standard saying of investing that you should “only invest what you can afford to lose,” and though that saying has become worn and weak with overuse I consider it absolutely true when investing in small and volatile companies whose future is based on ongoing scientific work, unproven products, or assets that are otherwise not clearly understood or are many years from “realizing” value — small biotech stocks without approved products, small cash-burning technology companies, exploratory mining or energy companies, insert your favorite volatile sector here.
 There are plenty of stocks in the world where the company has a nontrivial chance of becoming worthless because of a single piece of news, or nearly so, and though I think understanding the science (or geology, or market dynamics, or whatever) behind the products these companies are developing is extraordinarily important and valuable, and it may well increase your odds of success, even dramatically so, it does not, by any means, provide a real margin of safety or a firm foundation for the shares of these kinds of stocks.
 The only viable risk management strategy for trading in this kind of sector, in my opinion, especially in the smaller stocks, is position sizing — which means, quite literally, only investing what you can afford to lose entirely in any one company.
 Really.

-I know we have many seasoned biotech investors in this space — including both long-term investors who are comfortable with volatility, and traders who like to ride these very volatile stocks and the roller-coaster charts they often create — that warning obviously isn’t directed at you, and I’m not trying to tell you how to invest… but I know, also, that we have many novice investors who read Stock Gumshoe, including new readers and many excited traders who see biotech stocks doubling overnight and want a taste.
+I know we have many seasoned investors in this space — including both long-term investors who are comfortable with volatility, and traders who like to ride very volatile stocks and the roller-coaster charts they often create — that warning isn’t directed primarily at those folks, and I’m not trying to tell you how to invest… but I know, also, that we have many novice investors who read Stock Gumshoe, including new readers and many excited traders who see biotech and tech and mining stocks doubling overnight and want a taste.
 Please be careful.
-The worst thing that can happen to an investor who is just getting started, or who is exploring new sectors or strategies, is to strike gold on your first or second trade and see your portfolio double in a few months, that brings with it a feeling of bulletproof acumen and leads to a loss of fear, a loss of perspective, and a failure to diversify.
+Sometimes the worst thing that can happen to an investor who is just getting started, or who is exploring new sectors or strategies, is to strike gold on your first or second trade and see your portfolio double in a few months, that brings with it a feeling of bulletproof acumen and leads to a loss of fear, a loss of perspective, and a failure to diversify.
 We are, most of us, our own worst enemy when it comes to investing (that’s true of all sectors and all ages — Warren Buffett isn’t smarter than everyone else, that’s not why he’s considered the world’s best investor… he just had the mental fortitude to act differently than most people in the market… and, probably, was smarter than average and lucky on top of that).

 So that’s who we are, and what we do, from my perspective.
-Sorry that I drifted off into talking more about biotech than I had intended, but I always do want to take the opportunity to remind our readers that no writer here is offering a “tip sheet” or a portfolio of stocks to mimic — we’re trying to help you think for yourself and make your own decisions, and to facilitate discussions of interesting investment (and other) ideas.
+I always want to take the opportunity to remind our readers that I do not offer a “tip sheet” for anyone to mimic, and neither will anyone else who we host here as an author — we’re trying to help you think for yourself and make your own decisions, and to facilitate discussions of interesting investment (and other) ideas.
 I hope you find it valuable, and I thank you, very much, for helping me to keep growing Stock Gumshoe into a useful resource for all investors.